 If you’re undecided about starting a blog for any of the aforementioned reasons, I would advise against it.
 Many recruiters have a hard time understanding the value unless you’ve gained notoriety or growing your platform.
 Additionally, it may make you come across as less dedicated to your current occupation.

-If you decided to include your blog on your resume, keep in mind that it should be professional and aligned with the job you want.
+When you’re deciding whether or not to include your blog on your resume, keep in mind that it should be professional and aligned with the job you want.
 If you do choose to include it, put it in the “additional experience” section instead of with your primary roles.
 And don’t forget to mention any big accomplishments, like how many readerships you have or awards you’ve won.

 Many people are now debating whether or not to include their blog site on their resume.
 What do you think?
 Let us know in the comments section below!